 MK: I am Marissa Kelly, the first of my name, the Unburnt, Mother of Dragons, Breaker of Chains, and co-owner of Magpie Games.

-Sarah: I’m Sarah Richardson.
+Sarah: I’m Sarah Doom.
 I am a game designer, layout artist, illustrator, and employee of Magpie Games.
 Sometimes you’ll find me under the name Doombringer.
 I bring my clan much honor.

 Jonas: Just in case we want to refer to one of us in the third person, what are our preferred pronouns?
 For me it’s he/his/him.